Creative Aging Programs

 An offering of programs for adults to engage in creative lifelong learning.
 Programs explore the rich potential of aging and offer opportunities to impact the community’s health and wellbeing.

-Enjoy companionship, good food, music, and relaxing fun at the Frye's Café Frieda, preceded by a Gallery Discussion.
+Enjoy companionship, good food, live music, and relaxing fun at the Alzheimer’s Café at The Memory Hub, next to the Frye.

 Home-based creative arts experiences for adults living with dementia.

 here:now is an arts-engagement program of the Frye Art Museum for adults living with dementia and their care partners to enjoy a creative and relaxing afternoon together.

 Meet Me at the Movies is a unique film experience.
 Short clips from classic and modern films are shown, followed by audience discussion and reminiscence guided by a moderator.

 The Frye Art Museum offers professional development opportunities and public programs that encourage community conversation on arts engagement, dementia awareness, and creative aging through hands-on workshops, lectures, and films.

 Elliott Bay Book Company